agronholm/apscheduler/docs/userguide.rst

 :class:`~apscheduler.executors.pool.ProcessPoolExecutor` instead to make use of multiple CPU cores.
 You could even use both at once, adding the process pool executor as a secondary executor.

+You can find the plugin names of each job store and executor type in their respective API documentation pages.

 .. _scheduler-config: